SIGN UP MEMBER LOGIN:

 Current AppDomain vs new AppDomain

 The Current application domain is the AppDomain, where your current application is running.
 If you load assemblies in the same AppDomain, they will be locked, and cannot be unloaded.
 It will remain there until you exit from the application.
 This situation fails the requirement of loading multiple assemblies.
-If an assembly is loaded in a different AppDomain then it will allow us to unload the AppDomain at any point of time and release memory.
+If an assembly is loaded in a different AppDomain then it will allow us to unload the AppDomain at any point in time and release memory.

 Instantiating Class

-I created a an assembly AddInCommon where I created an interface IMyAddIn and implemented it in a MyAddIn abstract class.
+I created an assembly AddInCommon where I created an interface IMyAddIn and implemented it in a MyAddIn abstract class.

 public interface IMyAddin